chienhao10/HesaElobuddy/README.md

 Elobuddy Addons made by Hesa

 #EZBOT By Hesa
-Hey guys Elobuddy admins are big liars, they want to take control of this bots.

-I uploaded the source code on github now EVERYBODY can see that it his not "fishy" as they like to say.
-It CANT harm your computer.

-It doesnt save any of your informations anywhere.

-They banned my IPS and Elobuddy accounts.

-And they even want you to make you think that ezBot is detected so you dont use it but this is a BIG BIG lie once again....﻿

 You can downoad it from here: http://ezbot.curssor.com/ezbot.zip

-It is 100% safe. have some trust in me i wouldnt have spent all this time providing support if my intentions was bad.

 #AutoShop
 The AutoShop addon will auto buy/sell items for you according to the profile.